 How to write good discussion board posts

 Reading everything that fellow students post in course discussion threads can be very beneficial.
-Engagement with class discussions enhances communication skills.
-This course requirement will also foster a sense of community and camaraderie as ideas and perspectives are exchanged.
+Engagement with class discussions improves communication skills.
+This course requirement can also create a sense of camaraderie as ideas and viewpoints are exchanged.

-Reflecting on the opinions and insights of classmates can enhance your own understanding of issues and topics being explored in the course.
-Reading others' posts may expose you to alternative viewpoints and approaches to some things.
-Responding to your classmates' reflections and viewpoints can help you develop analytical skills and sharpen your critical thinking.
+Reflecting on the opinions and insights of classmates can sharpen your own understanding of issues and topics being examined in the course.
+Reading others' posts opens up alternative viewpoints and approaches to some things.
+Responding to your classmates' reflections and viewpoints develops your analytical skills and boosts your critical thinking ability.